nabilaeap/illegal-logging-risk-modeling-gee-maxent/README.md

 ---

 ## Team Information
-This project was processed by Statistics undergraduate students during their internship at the Balai Taman Nasional Gunung Merbabu (Mount Merbabu National Park Office) in 2026.
+This project was processed by Statistics undergraduate students from Universitas Sebelas Maret during their internship at the Balai Taman Nasional Gunung Merbabu (Mount Merbabu National Park Office) in 2026.

 ---
 ## License